 Alzheimer's disease does not just affect the person with the disease, but it has a profound impact on families as well.
-Eighty-three percent of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers [31].
-Nearly half of all caregivers (48%) who provide help to older adults do so for someone with Alzheimer's or another dementia [32].
-More than 16 million Americans provide unpaid care for people with Alzheimer's or other dementias [33].
-In Arkansas, more than 178,000 family members and friends provide more than 203 million hours of unpaid care, a contribution to the state valued at almost \$2.7 billion.
+Eighty-three percent of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers (Friedman et al., 2015).
+Nearly half of all caregivers (48%) who provide help to older adults do so for someone with Alzheimer's or another dementia (Friedman et al., 2015).
+More than 16 million Americans provide unpaid care for people with Alzheimer's or other dementias.
+In Arkansas, more than 93,000 family members and friends provide more than 139 million hours of unpaid care, a contribution to the state valued at almost \$2.6 billion.

 Caring for a person with Alzheimer's or related dementia is often very difficult.
 As a result, many unpaid caregivers experience high levels of emotional stress and depression.
 The stress of caregiving impacts the health, employment, and income and financial security of many caregivers.

-According to a report published by AARP and the National Alliance for Caregiving, [34] "the number of [unpaid] caregivers has climbed from 18 percent of adults in 2015 to more than 21 percent in 2020, an increase of 9.5 million adults who provide assistance on everything from grocery shopping to wound care to medication management."
+According to a report published by AARP and the National Alliance for Caregiving, (AARP, 2020) "the number of [unpaid] caregivers has climbed from 18 percent of adults in 2015 to more than 21 percent in 2020, an increase of 9.5 million adults who provide assistance on everything from grocery shopping to wound care to medication management."